igrigorik/rack-speedtracer/README.md

 ### Manually instrumenting Rails ###
 To produce a server-side trace equivalent to one in the screenshot above:

+    # in your Gemfile
+    gem 'rack-speedtracer', :require => 'rack/speedtracer'

     # in development.rb environment
     config.middleware.use Rack::SpeedTracer